cp6/PHP-authit/README.md

 3. 5 wrong login attempts sees 10 minute cool down.

 4. Styled with Bootstrap 4.1.3

+5. Removes unwanted files depending on captcha on/off

 ## Who is this for?